HKSAR Government Talent Development Scholarship (TDS) 2020/21 (Deadline: 15 January 2021)

 - Approved Activities for TDS: Innovation, science and technology (there are 3 tables in the excel file)

-After submitting the online application, applicants MUST print out the completed application form, and submit it together with copies of relevant supporting documents (e.g. public exam certificate for first-year entrants, transcript of sub-degree programme for senior-year entrants, certificates/awards for competitions) to the Office of Student Affairs, WLB 401 (Rm 401, Level 4, The Wing Lung Bank Building for Business Studies), Shaw Campus, at or before 5:30pm, January 21, 2020 (Tuesday).
-Since the classes have been suspended, students are advised to submit the printed form and supporting documents after the semester break, i.e. during 13 - 21 January 2020.
+After submitting the online application, applicants MUST print out the completed application form, and submit it together with copies of relevant supporting documents (e.g. public exam certificate for first-year entrants, transcript of sub-degree programme for senior-year entrants, certificates/documentary proofs for the awards/achievements) to the Scholarship and Financial Aid Unit (SFA), Office of Student Affairs, WLB 401 (Rm 401, Level 4, The Wing Lung Bank Building for Business Studies), Shaw Campus, at or before 5:30pm, 15 January 2021 (Friday).

 In the event of unforeseeable circumstances, such as extreme weather, that resulted in the sudden closure of SFA Counter on the day of the deadline, SFA will extend the deadline of hard copy application form submission to 5:30pm of the following working day.
 However, the online application platform will close as scheduled, and no extension will be offered.